 2. Dental Bridges

 Dental bridges create a bridge that helps to cover the gap created by one or more missing teeth.
 In this treatment, there is a bridge created by two or more crowns for the teeth on both sides of the gap.
 The crowns are known as an abutment and are the anchoring teeth between the gap.
 Made from gold, alloy and porcelain or even a combination of the three metals, these false teeth (pontics) are supported by implants or natural teeth.
-There are many different types of bridges available, some of them are:
+As one of the missing tooth replacement options, there are many different types of bridges available, some of them are:

 - Implant-Supported Fixed Bridge: This treatment has several stages and can take six to nine months.
 Implants are placed in the jaw area beneath the tooth loss area and take several months to heal after surgery.
 The implant is placed in the last part of the surgery with the use of a special dental compound that bonds the dental bridge and secures it to help it become a natural part of a smile.